 Multiple integrals, such as the area integral $\int \int_A f(x, y) dx dy$, can also be evaluated by quadrature.
 The computations are straightforward if the region of integration has a simple geometric shape, such as a triangle or a quadrilateral.
-Due to complications in specifying the limits of integration on x and y, quadrature is not a practical means of evaluating integrals over irregular regions.
-However, an irregular region A can always be approximated as an assembly of triangular or quadrilateral subregions A_1, A_2, \ldots , called finite elements, as illustrated in Fig. 6.6.
-The integral over A can then be evaluated by summing the integrals over the finite elements:
+Because of complications in specifying the limits of integration on x and y, quadrature is not a practical means of evaluating integrals over irregular regions.
+However, an irregular region A can always be approximated as an assembly triangular or quadrilateral subregions